-- Attend meetings to conduct committee business called by the committee chair during or immediately before the conference Commit to attending three annual conferences upon acceptance of the position, and offer to resign if unable to keep up with the requirements of the committee. - 2.
-Volunteer to peruse reviews and award lists in review journals to seek potential nominations. - 3.
-Submit monthly suggestions to the Chair (who will promptly distribute the suggestions to the committee), and read the titles suggested by other committee members. - 4.
-Nominate a total of six books to be considered for the award, three to be submitted on approximately March 1 and three by April 15. - 5.
-Vote on the Phoenix winners by written ballot following in-person discussion on the day preceding the annual conference - 6.
+- Attend meetings to conduct committee business called by the committee chair during or immediately before the conference Commit to attending three annual conferences upon acceptance of the position and offer to resign if unable to keep up with the requirements of the committee. - 2.
+Volunteer to peruse reviews and award lists in review journals to seek potential nominations.

+- 3. Submit suggestions to the Chair (who will promptly distribute the suggestions to the committee), and read the titles suggested by other committee members. - Nominate a total of six (6) books to be considered for the award, to be submitted by the agreed upon deadline before the June conference. - 4.
+Vote on the Phoenix winners by written ballot following in-person discussion on the day preceding the annual conference. - 5.
 Share work on publicity for the award, including putting out a call for papers or writing papers for the conference session on the Phoenix Picture Book Award, and assisting the chair in working with author(s), illustrator(s), and publisher(s) on arrangements for the conference session and award ceremony.